-These guys are soo delicious and incredibly heart warming.
-Just one bite makes you smile and what’s even better is just how easy they are to make!
+These ginger molasses cookies are soo delicious and incredibly heart warming.
+Just one bite makes you smile and what’s even better is just how easy they are to make.

 They start with a simple basic cookie dough recipe, spice the flour mix with all of your favourite spices like ginger, cinnamon, nutmeg etc and then add in a couple of tablespoons of molasses to get that classic gingerbread taste.